richburroughs/what-oncall-does-to-us/slides.md

 # So let's look at some studies

-^ I'm going to share with you a few  psychological studies about being on-call
+^ I'm going to share with you a few scientific studies about being on-call ^ Psychological studies are a great way to identify counterintuitive things, or areas we are blind to due to our biases

 ---